-This figure is from a conservation biology textbook, and I think it's very appropriate in these days.
-Remember, or probably you don't remember unless you've ever lived in a cave, but if you've ever thought about being a caveman, we had small little tribes, and if I was an old guy, you probably would have killed me because I can't see without glasses, so I probably wouldn't have made it.
-But cave men kept around a few elders for their wisdom - because they had been through droughts and solved other problems.
-For example, those guys might have known how to treat a broken leg or some illness.
-And, of course, you had the medicine men and women who specialized in such information.
+This figure is from a conservation biology textbook, it's very appropriate these days.
+Once we lived in small little tribes in caves -- cave men kept around a few elders for their wisdom -- because they had lived through droughts and solved other problems.
+For example, old guys might know how to treat a broken leg or some illness.
+And, of course, medicine men and women specialized in such information.